CanonicalLtd/maas-docs/src/en/installconfig-proxy.md

-Title: Proxy Server
+Title: MAAS APT Proxy
 TODO:  Needs to be rewritten for clarity

-# Proxy Server
+# MAAS APT Proxy

-In most cases, the machines deployed in a MAAS installation will use an internal proxy server to access the archive.
-Alternatively, MAAS can be told to use an externally configured proxy, or none at all.

-As of MAAS 2.0, the default MAAS region controller configuration will create a maas-proxy configuration that explicitly allows all of the subnets in the configuration to use it for a proxy.

-## Assumptions

-It is generally assumed that the MAAS region controller is not exposed to untrusted networks (there's a firewall between the MAAS region controller and any such networks).
-Prior to MAAS 2.0, the only option if this was not the case was to manually edit `/etc/maas/maas-proxy.conf`, or use iptables to create a firewall on the host.
+MAAS provides a way for its machines to use a proxy server when they need to access the Ubuntu package archive.

+There are three possible options:

+- internal proxy (default)
+- external proxy
+- no proxy

-As of MAAS 2.0, permission to use the proxy can be managed on a per-subnet basis, with the default to allow proxying.
+Unless configured otherwise, the internal proxy will allow hosts residing in any subnet detected by MAAS to use it.
+Permissions can be based on a per-subnet basis.
+It is typical to disable

 !!!
 Warning: If your MAAS Region is connected to an untrusted network, you should disable that subnet in the proxy, as shown below.

-## MAAS Proxy Installation
+## Internal proxy

 When you install a Region Controller, maas-proxy will be installed.
 The configuration of the proxy relies on maas-proxy being on the same machine as the Region Controller.

-### Using an external proxy
+## External proxy

 If you want to use an external proxy, you can define its URL using the web interface by selecting Settings>General and scrolling down to the 'Proxy for